UK Gender Pay Gap Reporting

 We support the UK Government’s drive for companies to be more transparent on gender pay issues and confirm that the data reported is accurate and in line with The Equality Act 2010 (Gender Pay Gap Information) Regulations 2017.

 Despite this progress, we are not complacent.
-We recognise we need to do more to attract female workers into the precision castings and superalloy production industry, in particular, at entry level roles.
-This is a key component of our talent acquisition strategy for 2023/24.
+We recognise the need to do more to attract female workers into the precision castings and superalloy production industry, particularly at senior manager and director level.
+This remains a key component of our talent acquisition strategy for 2025 and beyond.

 CEO Chief People Officer